Yea

 Table Chart PROFILE FAQ

 Yea has a balanced workforce with representation across white and blue collar jobs, particularly in essential services sectors.
-The unemployment rate is 5.9%, according to AreaSearch's aggregation of statistical area data.
-As of December 2025, there are 751 residents employed while the unemployment rate stands at 2.2% above Regional Vic.'s rate of 3.7%.
+The unemployment rate is 5.7% according to AreaSearch's aggregation of statistical area data.
+As of December 2025, there are 821 residents employed while the unemployment rate stands at 2.0%, which is above Regional Vic.'s rate of 3.7%.

-Workforce participation in Yea is significantly lower at 49.4%, compared to Regional Vic.'s 61.5%.
-Based on Census responses, 18.2% of residents work from home.
-Key industries of employment include construction, health care & social assistance, and education & training.
-Construction employment is particularly high in Yea, with a share 1.4 times the regional level.
+Workforce participation in Yea lags behind Regional Vic., with a rate of 49.7% compared to Regional Vic.'s 61.0%.
+Census responses indicate that 18.2% of residents work from home, although Covid-19 lockdown impacts should be considered.
+The key industries employing residents are construction, health care & social assistance, and education & training.
+Yea has a particular employment specialization in construction, with an employment share 1.4 times the regional level.

-Conversely, health care & social assistance employs only 13.9% of local workers, below Regional Vic.'s 16.8%.
+In contrast, health care & social assistance employs only 13.9% of local workers, below Regional Vic.'s rate of 16.8%.
 The area appears to offer limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
-Over the 12 months to December 2025, labour force levels decreased by 3.9%, with a concomitant 5.1% decline in employment, causing the unemployment rate to rise by 1.1 percentage points.
+Over the 12 months to December 2025, labour force levels decreased by 2.6%, alongside a 3.9% decline in employment, causing the unemployment rate to rise by 1.2 percentage points.
 This contrasts with Regional Vic., where employment contracted by 0.6%, the labour force fell by 0.7%, and unemployment fell by 0.1 percentage points.
 Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Yea.
-National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with growth rates varying significantly between industry sectors.
-Applying these projections to Yea's employment mix indicates local employment should increase by 6.0% over five years and 12.7% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+These projections, covering five and ten-year periods, indicate that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Yea's employment mix suggests local employment should increase by 6.0% over five years and 12.7% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment